By Jane Anderson, Editor of 101 Honeymoons

-Wedding venues in Europe
+Wedding venues in the UK and Europe

 Weddings closer to home give more guests the opportunity of attending, especially if you choose a destination served by a budget airline and if you choose to wed in the summer months, there’s more chance of a sunny wedding day than at home in the UK.

 Italy must be one of the all time most romantic places to tie the knot and companies like Expressions make it easy to find a stunning hotels and locations from a medieval chapel in Tuscany to an olive grove in Puglia.
 The Amalfi coast is a strong favourite for weddings and there’s no shortage of magnificent villas that can be hired for weddings.